kemasuda/jkepler/README.md

 # jasmine
-jax suite for modeling interesting exoplanet and binary systems
+some jax codes for modeling exoplanet and binary systems